sibinmsd/Marketing-Campaign-Analysis/README.md

 4. ROI - Monthly analysis

 **DAX Measures used**
-1. Handled missing values using statistical DAX measures and conditional DAX measures
+1. Handled missing values using statistical DAX measures and conditional DAX measures.
-2. Calculated Return on investment, Cost Per Acquisition, Conversion Rate
+2. Calculated Return on investment, Cost Per Acquisition, Conversion Rate.
+3. Used buttons and page navigator to navigate through multiple pages of the dashboard.

 **Key Insights**